dream-aim-deliver/dad-ui-components-starter-template/CONTRIBUTING.md

 # Before I Contribute
-Please go through the [React State of Mind](./REACT_STATE_OF_MIND.md) before contributing to this project.
+Please go through the [Development Guidelines](./DEVELOPMENT_GUIDELINES.md) before contributing to this project.
 It is a short document that contains several valuable tips and tricks for writing React code.

 # How Can I Contribute?
 ## Table of Contents